The Hidden Blood Sugar Rollercoaster

 ✔ What the glycemic index actually means

-✔ Why movement after meals matters for blood sugar support
+✔ Why walking after meals helps blood sugar

 Let’s connect!